-Right now, if we’re looking at the volume, it’s somewhat with this Brexit that’s coming in, it’s somewhat weak on the break out.
+Right now, if we’re looking at the volume, it’s somewhat with this Brexit that’s coming in, it’s slightly weak on the breakout.

-That doesn’t mean we can’t continue to move higher, because price after all is key, and then you want to see the volume.
+That doesn’t mean we can’t continue to move higher, because the price, after all, is vital, and then you want to see the volume.
 The volume tells you if things are sustainable, or if the move is real.

-For example we have a gap right here, down on June 28th, that’s one gap that hasn’t been filled.
-We have another gap over her, so we’ve been constantly gapping up without pull backs and retracements, and this becomes a really dangerous state.
+For example, we have a gap right here, down on June 28th, that’s one gap that hasn’t been filled.
+We have another gap over her, so we’ve been continuously gapping up without pullbacks and retracements, and this becomes a really dangerous state.

 If you also look at the state and the fear versus greed in the market, all those indicators point to euphoria, almost to the point where people are so excited to buy that they can’t lose.
 Since central bankers are printing money, they have their backs; you can’t go wrong with buying in the market.

 This is where a lot of retail investors get in, and they slowly keep pumping things up.
-Now, keep in mind, markets still can have major pullbacks.
+Now, keep in mind, markets still can have significant pullbacks.